 Along the forward facing part of the slice draw two divider lines.
 Make one line just below the top for the chocolate layer and one more slightly lower down to define the icing.
 The icing line should then curve down and also run along the back of the slice.

 Step 3 – Draw the Filling

-On the same side of the cake draw two more sets of lines for the filling.
-Try and make these a little wobbly to make the slice look a little more natural.
+Draw two more sets of lines running through the upper and lower half the cake slice to show the filling.
+Try and make these a little wobbly to so that it looks more natural.